SkroxiousDM/SkroxiousDM/docs/7. House Rules/Success_and_Failure.md

 # Success and Failure
 ## Critical Success
-rolled a natural 20 on an attack see also [[Crueler Critical Hits]]
+rolled a natural 20 on an attack see also [Crueler Critical Hits](https://skroxiousdm.github.io/SkroxiousDM/7.%20House%20Rules/Crueler%20Critical%20Hits)<br/>

 skill checks move up one level for example an untrained DC 25 skill check with a +3 attribute modifier would normally be a Minor Failure, moving up one level turns it into a Success.